 Are there samples available for written dispute resolution agreements?

-Tourism combined with other activities including UCH (e.g. diving and walking trails), and offshore wind (e.g. boat tours for OWF sightseeing), provides additional and innovative tourism opportunities that could potentially sustain tourism sector all year round.
-Such initiatives could also provide an additional sustainable source of funding for the underwater cultural heritage (UCH) and environmental protection.
+- Tourism combined with other activities including UCH (e.g. diving and walking trails) have strong potential in the Mediterranean and Baltic Sea and other environmental/conservation benefits of this MU have been realised; and offshore wind (e.g. boat tours for OWF sightseeing), provides additional and innovative tourism opportunities that could potentially sustain tourism sector all year round.